Road Trip From New York To Orlando

 Read on for full details on the best route to take, places to stop and things to do along the way!

-How far is New York to Orlando and how long will the road trip take?
+How far is Orlando from New York and how long will the road trip take?

 Orlando is approximately 1,100 miles south of New York before accounting for stops and detours.